alexharri/website/posts/jsdoc-as-an-alternative-typescript-syntax.md

 publishedAt: ""
 ---

 As web development has embraced static typing during the past decade, TypeScript has become the default language of choice.
-I think this is great — I love working with TypeScript!
+I think this is great—I love working with TypeScript!

 But what if you can't use TypeScript?
 You may encounter circumstances where you need to work in plain JavaScript, be it tooling constraints or a team member who does not like static typing.